 Dealing with red, reactive skin and rosacea — a chronic condition where skin is overly sensitive, often with visible blood vessels and raised bumps on the face — usually means tiptoeing around anything that could trigger a flare-up.
 The problem is that virtually “anything that makes the face flush can cause a rosacea flare,” says dermatologist Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital.

 Common triggers include stress, extreme temperatures, spicy foods, fragrance and alcohol in skin care, and alcoholic drinks (especially wine), says dermatologist Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine.
 Even hot showers and skin-care acids can worsen symptoms.
-But there are ways to tame outbreaks and lessen their effects, so we asked three dermatologists to suggest the products that might calm and camouflage inflamed skin, from creams and cleansers to tinted primers and sunscreen.
+But there are ways to tame outbreaks and lessen their effects, so we asked four dermatologists to suggest the products that might calm and camouflage inflamed skin, from creams and cleansers to tinted primers and sunscreen.

 If you have reactive skin, you know that even the cleansing process has to be gentle.
-Zeichner and David Lortscher, a board-certified dermatologist and CEO of Curology, both recommend this foaming Neutrogena face wash for its extra gentle ingredients.
+Zeichner and David Lortscher, a board-certified dermatologist and CEO of Curology, both recommend this foaming Neutrogena face wash for its extra-gentle ingredients.
 “The technology in this cleanser prevents the cleansing ingredients from compromising the integrity of the outer skin layer,” says Zeichner.

-Another foaming cleanser Zeichner suggests is this one from Aveeno because it contains feverfew, a calming ingredient associated with chamomile, which has been clinically proven to reduce redness and irritation.
+Another foaming cleanser Zeichner suggests is this one from Aveeno because it contains feverfew, a calming ingredient associated with chamomile, which has been clinically proved to reduce redness and irritation.
 Other perks: It’s free of fragrances and hypoallergenic, too.

 As someone with routinely reactive, red skin, I would personally also suggest using an alcohol-free toner.
 This calming toner from Korean brand Swanicoco is the best I’ve ever used for calming my skin — instead of stripping your pores like an astringent, it gently soothes and brightens with fermented rice extract and vitamin C. Instead of a liquid-y texture, it’s gel-like and very hydrating.

 For some additional soothing after you tone, Jaliman suggests this serum specifically formulated for rosacea-prone skin from La Roche-Posay.
 “This visible redness-reducing serum does what it says.
-What’s nice about it is that it’s free of parabens, it’s oil-free, and fragrance-free, so it’s really good for sensitive skin.
+What’s nice about it is that it’s free of parabens, it’s oil-free and fragrance-free, so it’s really good for sensitive skin.
 It’s made with an ingredient called ambophenol, which soothes skin.”

 Moisturizing is equally important, and Jaliman says to look out for creams containing niacinamide (or vitamin B3), “one of my favorite ingredients to reduce redness.”
 This one targets inflammation and weak blood vessel walls, so it’s very well suited for redness and rosacea.